uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 #### Example 4.1: Running Parallel Python Tasks with Dynamic Input Ranges

 The following Slurm script is an example of how you might convert the previous [parallel job example](#example-3-parallel-jobs) script to an array job.
-To start, copy and save the below script to a file named, `slurm_array.job` within the `example_4` folder.
+To start, copy and save the below script to a file named, `slurm_array.job` within the `array_example` folder.
 The script requires the input file `python_script_new.py` and the `conda` environment `pytools-env`, similar to those used in [example2](../slurm/slurm_tutorial.md#example-2-sequential-job) and [example 3](../slurm/slurm_tutorial.md#example-3-parallel-jobs).
 Line 11 specifies the script as an array job, treating each task within the array as an independent job.
 For each task, lines 18-19 calculates the input range. `SLURM_ARRAY_TASK_ID` identifies the task executed using indexes, and is automatically set for array jobs.
 The python script (line 22) runs individual array task concurrently on respective input range.
 The command `awk` is used to prepend each output line with the unique task identifier and then append the results to the file, `output_all_tasks.txt`.
 For more details on on parameters of array jobs, please refer to [Batch Array Jobs](../slurm/submitting_jobs.md#batch-array-jobs-with-known-indices) and [Practical Batch Array Jobs](../slurm/practical_sbatch.md#).

 <!-- markdownlint-disable MD046 -->
 !!! important